Fr0sT-Brutal/awesome-pascal/README.md

 * [PowerPDF](https://github.com/TurboPack/PowerPDF) is a VCL component to create PDF docment visually.
 Like Forms, you can design PDF document easily on Delphi or C++Builder IDE.

+* [IGDI+](https://sourceforge.net/projects/igdiplus).
+The free open source library allows quick and easy implementations of complex GDI+ applications, in a natural Delphi-friendly code.

 ## Communications

 ## Network